 We travelled on Qatar Airways through Doha airport earlier in the year, to read about what travelling at the height of the pandemic check out our blog: Qatar Airways Business Class KL to Doha during coronavirus

 Open to transiting passengers.
 All transit passengers must obtain a negative COVID-19 certificate before arriving in Dubai.

-Quarantine required on arrival into the UK.
 Dubai is also open to visitors, however, you need a negative PCR certificate issued by the local government approved laboratory.
 The UAE government has specified designated laboratories on this list.

 Frankfurt / Munich

 Open to transiting passengers.
 Quarantine required upon arrival into the UK.

 Open to transit passengers with through tickets only, and your transit must be less than 24 hours.
 You can only transit on a single booking and have all your boarding passes doing an airside transit.